No other database MCP server comes close to this tool count. Part of our Databases MCP category.

-The MongoDB MCP server ships with 37+ tools across five categories: database operations, Atlas cluster management, Atlas local deployments, performance advisory, and knowledge search.
+The MongoDB MCP server ships with 40+ tools across six categories: database operations, Atlas cluster management, Atlas Stream Processing, Atlas local deployments, performance advisory, and knowledge search.
 For context, Neon has 20 tools (impressive for Postgres).
 Supabase has 20+ across multiple services.
-MongoDB has nearly double — and covers everything from find queries to spinning up local clusters to getting index recommendations from the Atlas Performance Advisor.
+MongoDB has double — and covers everything from find queries to spinning up local clusters to building stream processing pipelines to getting index recommendations from the Atlas Performance Advisor.

 This is what happens when a database company goes all-in on MCP.
 MongoDB didn’t just wrap a connection driver in a tool.
 They built a full operational interface that handles the entire lifecycle — from creating a project and provisioning a cluster to querying data, analyzing performance, and cleaning up.